ratishsp/data2text-macro-plan-py/README.md

 ## Code Details
 The `main` branch contains code to generate macro plans from input verbalization.
 The code for training summary generation is in `summary_gen` branch.

-The trained models can be downloaded from the google drive link https://drive.google.com/drive/folders/1jJjq5IvuBKNLTAe7fuwlDYParrxpK-WD?usp=sharing
+The test outputs and trained models can be downloaded from the google drive link https://drive.google.com/drive/folders/1jJjq5IvuBKNLTAe7fuwlDYParrxpK-WD?usp=sharing